VadimBim/thesis-template-typst/thesis.typ

 #grid(columns: (1fr, 1fr), math.equation(block: true, numbering: none, $ F_perp = -(m_e omega_p^2) / 2 r  $), math.equation(block:true, $ F_parallel = -(m_e omega_p^2) / 2 xi $))

 We assumed that $v_z >> v_perp$ and $v_z slash c tilde.eq 1$.
 Transverse focusing of the electrons happens over the whole bubble, while defocusing occurs only on-axis density peak.
 For $xi in (0, r_b slash 2)$ electrons are decelerating.
-The distance, relative to the lab frame, over which electrons must propagate before they reach the middle of the bubble is named #emph("dephasing length") $:= L_d >> r_b$
+The distance, relative to the lab frame, over which electrons must propagate before they reach the middle of the bubble is named #emph("dephasing length") $:= L_d >> r_b$.
+This, with the pump depletion, are the limiting factors in the acceleration process.

 = Betatron Radiation